m-ld/m-ld-website/src/topics/doc/security.md

 reason above, and unlike some centralised data management systems, **m-ld** does not have a first-class 'user' concept with special semantics.
 This includes any notion of credentials, such as passwords.
-(Note that this does not prevent an app from storing user information in **m-ld**, so long as it has suitable access controls.)
+(Note that this does not prevent an app from storing user information in **m-ld**, so long as it uses suitable access controls.)

 This means an app is free to authenticate its users by any chosen means, such as